 Mirta Gómez is a Steinway Artist.

 Sahily Cánovas was born in Camagüey, Cuba, and began her music studies at age 7, attending the Luis Casas Romero School of the Arts and the José White School of Music.
 After winning numerous national competitions and a debut performance at the Gran Teatro de La Habana García Lorca, at age 18 Sahily was selected to pursue advanced studies in piano in the USSR.
-There, she studied under Valery Kozlov at the Kiev State Conservatory, and with Anatoly Harchenko at the Odessa State Conservatory, where she graduated with a Master of Fine Arts in Piano Performance.
+There, she studied under Valery Kozlov at the Kyiv State Conservatory, and with Anatoly Harchenko at the Odesa State Conservatory, where she graduated with a Master of Fine Arts in Piano Performance.
 Sahily has also pursued advanced studies under the guidance of Santiago Rodríguez.

-Sahily’s performing career has included solo piano recitals in the Rachmaninoff Hall at the Tchaikovsky Conservatory in Moscow, the Prokofiev Festival at the Kiev State Conservatory in Kiev, and at music festivals in Camagüey, Cuba, and Miami, Florida.
+Sahily’s performing career has included solo piano recitals in the Rachmaninoff Hall at the Tchaikovsky Conservatory in Moscow, the Prokofiev Festival at the Kyiv State Conservatory in Kyiv, and at music festivals in Camagüey, Cuba, and Miami, Florida.
 Her chamber music performances include collaborations with soprano Eglise Gutiérrez, and with her daughter, cellist Anna Litvinenko.
 Together with pianist and Steinway Artist Mirta Gómez, Sahily founded the piano duo En Blanco y Negro with a debut performance at the Steinway Piano Gallery in Miami, Florida, where she resides.
 Sahily has a devoted following of piano students and is Musical Director at St. Dominic Catholic Church in Miami, where she also directs a concert series featuring talented young musicians and distinguished guest artists.